PlatonZvonkov/Application-Monitor-Clean-Code-/README.md

 # Application-Monitor-Clean-Code-
 Windows util. that monitors target app and terminates it after appointed time.

-Console app is to be launch through windows Task's with arguments: 1) target application "-name.exe" 2) frequency in -minutes 3) termination timer in -minutes
+Console app is to be launch through windows Task's with arguments: 1) target application "-name.exe" 2) termination timer in -minutes 3) frequency in -minutes

+Arguments of name, process lifetime, and check frequency can be passed through creating shortcuts and adding 3 lines after "monitor.exe" in "Target" field.

+Application logs information in /logs folder about the activity of the targeted process.